AJ_Watt/Getty Images

 Citi / AAdvantage Executive World Elite Mastercard: Best for American Airlines

-Why we picked it: Not only does the Citi® / AAdvantage® Executive World Elite Mastercard® let users earn miles they can use to fly to more than 1,000 destinations worldwide, but they can enjoy Admirals Club airport lounge access when they fly with the airline.
-New customers who sign up can earn 50,000 American miles when they spend $5,000 on purchases within three months of account opening.
-Cardmembers also earn 2X miles per dollar spent with the airline and 1X miles on all other purchases.
-A $450 annual fee applies.
+Why we picked it: Not only does the Citi® / AAdvantage® Executive World Elite Mastercard® let users earn miles they can use to fly to more than 1,000 destinations worldwide, but they can enjoy entry into any Admirals Club or partner lounge when they fly with the airline.
+For a limited time, new customers who sign up can earn 100,000 American miles when they spend $10,000 on purchases within three months of account opening.
+Cardholders also earn 4x AAdvantage miles for every $1 spent on eligible American Airlines purchases and after spending $150,000 in a calendar year, cardmembers can earn a total of 5X AAdvantage miles on eligible American Airlines purchases for the remainder of the calendar year.
+A $595 annual fee applies.

 Pros